owengriffin/osw-vagrant/README.md

 This will install an Ubuntu Hardy LTS virtual machine.

+You also need to checkout the latest copy of my fork of Opscode's Chef recipes:

+    $ git clone git@github.com:owengriffin/cookbooks.git

 From within the source folder you now need to start the virtual machine.
 This is done using the `vagrant up` command.
 You should see _lots_ of output from this command.

     $ vagrant up